 The OSUCCC – James is truly special.
 We strive every day to provide state of the art care while focusing on each person’s specific cancer.
 We’re all focused on the goal of one day living in a world free of cancer.

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 3/28/2017, Dr. Rosko has reported relationships with the companies or entities listed below.
+As of 12/20/2018, Dr. Rosko has reported relationships with the companies or entities listed below.
 If you have questions about the relationships listed below, please ask the faculty member.
 If you have questions about how these relationships are monitored by The Ohio State University Wexner Medical Center, please contact our Compliance Office.

 The overall patient satisfaction rating is an average of all patient responses to the five questions gathered from the Outpatient Oncology survey, developed by Press Ganey Associates for use in oncology clinics across the country.
 On behalf of The James, Press Ganey administers the survey to patients who see our providers in an outpatient clinic office.
 For additional information about the patient satisfaction survey, please visit our Patient Satisfaction Survey page